zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ann says, “But he can help snorting when he laughs and whistling all the time.”
 “To snort” (snort) is to make a loud noise when you  are breathing in, but more with your nose than with your lungs.
 It’s sort of l ike snoring, but you do it when you are awake.
 Some people do it sometimes when the y laugh.
 Sounds a little like a pig, actually.
 In fact, that is the way we d escribe the noise of a pig, “to snort.”

 Jim snorts when he laughs and whistles all the time .
-“To whistle” (whistle) means to make a sound with your mouth, usually one that i s high-pitched.
+“To whistle” (whistle) means to make a sound with your mouth, usually one that is high-pitched.
 This is whistling.
 Well, that’s not very good whistling but  you get the idea.
 Ann says that Jim is always whistling, “and he constantly cracks his knuckles and it’s driving me up the wall,” she says.

-“To crack (crack) your knuckles (knuckles)” means t o make a loud sound or noise by pushing your fingers into the flat part of  your hand.
+“To crack (crack) your knuckles (knuckles)” means to make a loud sound or noise by pushing your fingers into the flat part of  your hand.
 Your “knuckles” are the parts of your hand where the fingers meet the r est of your hand, what we would call the “palm” (palm) of the hand.
 “To crack  your knuckles” means to make a noise with the bones in your hands.
 I can’t do it myself, at least not willingly, not voluntarily, though as I grow old, o ther bones in my body begin to crack.

 It’s driving Ann up the wall.
 “To drive someone up the wall” means to make someone crazy.
 It’s an expression that is used to m ean to bother or annoy someone.
 Milo says, “Those are bad habits.”
 A “habi t” (habit) is something you do all the time or something you do without thinkin g about it very much.
 A “bad habit” would be something that is not good for you that you do all the time.